drake-smu/unintCS01/README.md

 * R
 	* Contains analysis and cleaning of the data, coded in R, as well as code used to generate maps etc.
 * Analysis
-	* Contains intermediate Analysis and R markdown experiments
+	* Contains our analysis, its results, and a presentation of the analysis, in the form of a Markdown file and a ioslides presentation
 * CodeBook
 	* Contains a codebook for the project, produced with the help of the package DataMaids
 * Data